rickaramirez/FM-Parameters/README.markdown

 By placing the defaults before the actual parameters, any values set by the actual script parameter will override the defaults.

 Past versions of the # ( name ; value ) function would accept global variable names for the name parameter.
 This version of the function will convert the global variable to a local variable.
-It's best that the code assigning data to variables, rather than the code formatting the data, should decide what type of variables to use.
-Developers interested in setting global variables from serialized data strings should use the #AssignGlobal, #Filter, and #Get functions to achieve similar behaviors.
+I believe it's better that the code assigning data to variables, rather than the code serializing the data, should decide what scope of variables to use.
+Developers interested in setting global variables from serialized data should use the #AssignGlobal, #Filter, and #Get functions to achieve similar behaviors.

 ### #Assign ( parameters )

-The #Assign functions parse a Let format dictionary into local script variables.
+The #Assign functions parse a dictionary into local script variables.
 The name from each name-value pair is used as the variable name, and the value from each pair is set to that variable's value.

 	#Assign ( # ( "name" ; "value" ) )	// variable $name assigned "value"